 Constructing soft and hard landscape to the west side

-Earlier this year the tender for design of the Civic Hall’s interior was awarded to a design team lead by Baumgart Clark Architects Pty Ltd. The design team has since created a concept plan to repurpose the main hall and associated areas and develop a flexible community space.
+In early 2017 the tender for design of the Civic Hall’s interior was awarded to a design team lead by Baumgart Clark Architects.
+The design team has since created a concept plan to repurpose the main hall and associated areas and develop a flexible community space.

 In June 2017, Council was provided with a concept design for the redevelopment of the Civic Hall main hall and associated spaces.